ViennaRNA/ernwin/doc/bvht.rst

 Additionally, construction of the initial model takes several minutes.
 Thus, the first all-atom structure after 100 sampling steps was available after roughly 15 minutes runtime.

-Some structures generated with this run are available in the RESOURCES folder of the ernwin git repository.
+Some structures generated with this run are available in the folder RESOURCES/bvht_output of the ernwin git repository.

 Using Crysol from the ATSAS package, you can evaluate the Chi^2 of the sampled structures.
 In this run, the first reconstructed structure (after 100 steps) had a Chi^2 of 12.8,